AnushkaJ12/folio-book-recommender/README.md

-# folio-book-recommender
+#foio-book-recommender
-A full-stack book recommendation system with collaborative filtering, content-based search by author/genre, and a React-inspired dark UI.
-Built with Flask backend and vanilla HTML/CSS/JS frontend.
+A full-stack book recommendation system built with Flask.
+Features collaborative filtering using SVD, popularity-based recommendations, content-based search by author/genre, and a clean dark UI frontend.
+Dataset: Book-Crossing dataset